Do a business energy audit

 No

-Ensure components of appliances such as door latches and burners are kept in good working condition for optimal energy efficiency.
+Check that things such as door latches and burners are kept in good working condition to maintain efficiency.

 Is your fridge temperature set between 3°C and 5°C?
 Yes